-The look on my audiologist’s face back in February was one I’d seen a thousand times before.
-It was the same look I used to give eighth graders when they tried to convince me that the dog actually did eat their social studies project.
-A polite, practiced sort of skepticism—heavy on the 'polite,' light on the 'belief.'
+The look on my audiologist’s face back in early March was one I’d seen a thousand times in my old life as a middle school principal.
+It was that polite, practiced sort of skepticism—the one I used to give eighth graders who tried to convince me that the dog actually did eat their social studies project.
+He adjusted his glasses, let out a tiny sigh, and told me that 'age is age.'

 Heads up—this post contains some affiliate links.
 If you decide to buy something through them, I earn a commission at no extra cost to you.
 I only share the hearing supplements I have personally tested alongside my hearing aids because, frankly, I’m the one living with the results.
 Full disclosure, just between us retired folks.

 I was sitting in that soundproof booth, the one that always feels a little too much like a confessional, and I asked him about 'natural support.'
 I’d been reading about things like Audifort and wondered if they could help bridge the gap that my expensive hearing aids weren't quite closing.
-He didn't say they were dangerous—he just gave that little sigh, adjusted his glasses, and told me that 'age is age.'
-But when you’ve spent 30 years in the echoing hallways of a middle school, you know that sometimes the 'standard' answer isn't enough.
+He didn't say they were dangerous—he just didn't believe they were necessary.
+But when you’ve spent 30 years in the echoing hallways of a suburban Boston school, you know that sometimes the 'standard' answer isn't enough to help you hear your granddaughter over the Sunday roast.

 Look, I’m not a doctor.
 I have zero medical training unless you count thirty years of knowing exactly which kid is about to fake a stomach ache to get out of gym class.
 I’m just a 56-year-old guy who got tired of being a spectator in his own life.
-For years, I did the 'Grandpa Lean'—that thing where you tilt your head 45 degrees, smile, and nod whenever someone speaks.
+For years, I did what I call the 'Grandpa Lean'—that thing where you tilt your head 45 degrees, smile, and nod whenever someone speaks.
 It’s exhausting.
 It’s lonely.
+It makes you feel like you're watching your own life through a thick sheet of plexiglass.

 Why I Looked Beyond the Hearing Aid

 I started keeping a simple logbook.
-It’s a habit from my principal days.
+It’s a habit from my principal days—tracking data to see what’s actually working.
 Every Sunday night, I sit down with a coffee and rate the week.

 - Tuesday Dinner: Hard.
 Background noise won.